aidancrowther/Milk-V-Duo-Docker-Compile/README.md

 This method is useful when you need to run multiple commands or want to explore the file system within the Docker container.

-## Copying Binaries to the Nilk V Duo
+## Copying Binaries to the Milk-V Duo

-The Milk V Duo runs on Busybox Linux, which has many simpler and/or older implementations of common services.
+The Milk-V Duo runs on Busybox Linux, which has many simpler and/or older implementations of common services.
 As such, you may encounter an error when following the tutorial from Milk to copy files to the board.
-If you observe an error regarding /usr/libexec/sftp-server being missing, this means you are using a new version of SCP that usses sftp on its backend.
+If you observe an error regarding `/usr/libexec/sftp-server` being missing, this means you are using a new version of SCP that usses sftp on its backend.
 To resolve this issue, simply add the -O flag to your command and it should resolve it.

 ## Building the Docker Image